john-zhuangzhuang-li/treat-or-treat/README.md

 ## Description

-The goal is to create a fully responsive web app for an online store.
+The goal is to create a fully responsive website for an online store.
 While presented as a dessert shop, it should also be easily customizable for other businesses.
+A treat-or-treat made available for any customer, anytime!

 ### Features

-The responsive layout, made with a lot of care and effort, looks good on various screen sizes.
+**Responsive layout**: made with a lot of care and effort to fit various screen sizes.
-Basic search, filter, and sort of products were implemented, with considerations taken to make these functions easy to use.
+**Search, filter, and sort of products**: implemented with considerations to make these functions easy to use.
-Cart is presented as a side drawer of the main content so that it is easily accessible while shopping.
+**Shopping cart**: presented as a side drawer and is convenient to access and checkout while shopping.
-Images in lists, slideshow, and background are loaded progressively to create a smooth browsing experience.
+**Progressively loaded images**: designed to create a smooth browsing experience for lists, slideshow, and background.

 ### Lessons learned

 Since the MUI library supports many styling options, I initially styled the components with CSS modules.
 But as I gained more experience with the library, the bundled styled and sx prop utilities became advantageous because of their integrity with the theme and the convenience of using them together.

-While I implemented the filter and sort of products in this project with React useState and useEffect, after I learned more about react-router-dom later, I realized its useSearchParams could help create a powerful and clean solution for the same purpose.
-The latter will likely be how I implement similar functions in my next project.
+While I implemented the filter and sort of products in this project with React state and effect, after I learned more about react-router later, I realized its search params feature could help create a powerful and clean solution for the same purpose.
+It reminds me that when building new features, try to start from libraries already in use to look for tools.

 ### Next step

-Currently, the app is not connected to a backend and displays local dummy data.
-Therefore, the next step will be upgrading to an actual backend, making it ready for real-world operation.
+Since a backend is not part of the purpose of this project, it is currently loading dummy data from Firebase in read-only mode.
+However, since Firebase is already in use, user states can be manageable with its authentication APIs to make more features available.

 ## Installation